 - A combination of tea, spices, sugar and spirits (particularly rum and/or brandy)

-The drink you get at the Christmas markets is piping hot and often rather sweet.
 If you prefer to steer clear of alcohol, but still want the Weihnachtspunsch experience, simply try the non-alcoholic version.
 The latter may be labelled as Kinderpunsch (literally “Children’s Punch”) or alkoholfrei (“alcohol free”).

 In recent years, the variety of Weihnachtspunsch flavours seems to have exploded.